 “ … [T]he poorest hee that is in England hath a life to live, as the greatest hee … ”.
 I’m going to borrow that for personally political purposes!
 BOOK REVIEW

-In Australia the outlaw NED KELLY became a folk hero against the British Colonial administration.
-The standard bog-Irish prejudice transferred to the Colonies.
-Sometimes you don’t even realise you are prejudiced until something switches the neuron lights on.
+In Australia the immigrant Irish outlaw NED KELLY became a folk hero against the British Colonial administration.
+The standard bog-Irish prejudice transferred to the Colonies with it’s Protestant hierarchy.
+Sometimes you don’t even realise you are prejudiced until something switches the neuron lights on and one has a revelation.

 Roy’s parents would have been encouraged he spent his pocket-money at Leeds markets, investing in the second-hand colour magazines, KNOWLEDGE of 1962 which grows into an encyclopaedia(and he hasn’t thrown them out yet)…